feature-hub/feature-hub/packages/history-service/README.md

 ## Motivation

-When multiple feature apps coexist on the same page, they shouldn't access the browser history API directly.
-Otherwise they would potentially overwrite their respective history and location changes.
+When multiple Feature Apps coexist on the same page, they shouldn't access the browser history API directly.
+Otherwise, they would potentially overwrite their respective history and location changes.
 This service provides an abstraction of the [history package](https://www.npmjs.com/package/history) to enable save access to the history for multiple consumers.